-Statistics Norway made in 2013 a statistic on energy use in Norwegian households.
-The demand was covered by electricity (79 %), fossil oil and gas (4 %) and bioenergy etc. (16 %).
+In 2013, Statistics Norway assessed energy use in Norwegian households.
+They found demand was covered by electricity (79%), fossil oil and gas (4%) and bioenergy etc. (16%).
 Already in 2007, the building code was in clear disfavour of fossil energy, and the use of fossil energy in buildings has declined since.
-From 2020, all use of fossil oil is banned from use in buildings.
-The fuel mix in Norwegian district heating production in 2018 included only 5.2 % from fossil fuels (oil and gas) (Fjernkontrollen).
-In 2018, the Norwegian power production was 98 % renewable (NVE).
+From 2020, fossil oil is banned from use in buildings.
+The fuel mix in Norwegian district heating production in 2019 included only 5% from fossil fuels (oil and gas) (Fjernkontrollen).
+In 2019, the Norwegian power production was 98 % renewable (NVE).

-As shown in figure 2, the Norwegian production mix in 2018 gives resulting emissions of 11 gCO2/kWh.
+As shown in figure 2, the Norwegian production mix in 2019 gives resulting emissions of 11 gCO2/kWh.
 Using a life-cycle analysis, the Norwegian Standard NS 3720:2018 "Method for greenhouse gas calculations for buildings" take into account international trade of electricity and the fact that consumption and grid factor not necessarily mirrors domestic production.
-The mentioned standard calculates the average $CO_2$ - factor for the lifetime of a building to 136 g $CO_2$ /kWh for EU28+ Norway and 18 g $CO_2$ /kWh for Norwegian production mix only.
-Applying the factor based on EU28 + Norway energy production mix and the influx of other energy sources for heating purposes, the resulting $CO_2$ - factor for Norwegian residential buildings[4] is on average 123 g $CO_2$ /kWh.
+The mentioned standard calculates the average CO2- factor for the lifetime of a building to 136 g CO2/kWh for EU27+UK + Norway and 18 g CO2/kWh for Norwegian production mix only.
+Applying the factor based on EU27+UK + Norway energy production mix and the influx of other energy sources for heating purposes, the resulting CO2- factor for Norwegian residential buildings is on average 124 g CO2/kWh.

-Figure 2 National electricity production mix in some relevant countries (European Residual Mixes 2018, Association of Issuing Bodies [5])
+Figure 2 National electricity production mix in some relevant countries (European Residual Mixes 2019, Association of Issuing Bodies [5])